ruby/www.ruby-lang.org/en/news/_posts/2017-12-27-fukuoka-ruby-award-2018.md

 * Lolipop! shared hosting service: 10-year free subscription of the Standard Plan, or JPY 100,000 coupon for the metered plan of the Managed Cloud.
-* Muumuu Domain DNS registration service: 10-year free subscription of one domain. (for a domain costs JPY 10,000 or less per year)
+* Muumuu Domain DNS registration service: 10-year free subscription of one domain (for a domain that costs JPY 10,000 or less per year).

 The winner of the IIJ GIO Prize will receive: